Want to expand your professional network?

 B2Fair – Business to Fairs concept promotes business cooperation and exchange through trade fairs and matchmaking, or even brokering business meetings in some cases.
 You can find out what they are organising on their Facebook page.
 The University of Luxembourg also organises a number of events and conferences that provide an ideal platform for some networking.

 The Network was established some 30 years ago as an English-speaking multicultural organisation that promotes the development and advancement of women working in professions in Luxembourg.
 An annual membership costs €60 and will get you free entry into events.
-Recent sessions have included one on financial empowerment with the Luxembourg Business School, and another on role models with Amazon.
+In April you can attend an event on building a business and in June there will be one on rebuilding your career after a break.

 The Creme Ladies Club Luxembourg organises regular networking dinners and brunches, many on the topic of starting your own business.
 They’re an ideal way to glean advice or talk through business blocks with other experienced professionals.

 The non-profit Women in Business is an independent professional association that brings together businesswomen, via networking at all levels from CEOs and managers to small business owners.
-Many of the events are sporting (tennis or golf) but there are also social and cultural events.
+Many of the events are sports events (tennis or golf) but there are also social and cultural events.

 Chambers of Commerce